daltare/test-gh-actions/README.md

 ## GitHub Actions Testing

+This repository has some examples used to test different GitHub Actions.

+Note that this project uses the [`renv`](https://rstudio.github.io/renv/index.html) R package, which is required for the Shiny App Deployment action (the `renv` package creates the `renv.lock` file, i.e. the lockfile).
+That means the developer will need to do things like call `renv::install()` to add packages, [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) to update package versions, and `renv::snapshot()` after packages are added or updated (which will record the packages and their sources in the lockfile), and collaborators can call `renv::restore()` (to get the specific package versions recorded in the lockfile).
+The documentation notes that if you\'re making major changes to a project that you haven\'t worked on for a while, it\'s often a good idea to start with an [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) before making any changes to the code.
+For more information, see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html).

 ### Shiny App Deployment

 This is a test/example of how to use GitHub Actions to deploy updates to a Shiny web application.
 To set up this action, run the command: `usethis::use_github_action("shiny-deploy")`, and follow these instructions: <https://github.com/r-lib/actions/tree/v2/examples#shiny-app-deployment>